wogara/portfolio/content/blogs/publiccomment.md

 ---

-# Empowering Public Participation: Developing the Texas Digital Opportunity Plan's Public Comment Platform
+# Empowering Public Participation

 In the rapidly evolving landscape of digital connectivity, public feedback is invaluable for shaping effective policies.
-As part of the Texas Digital Opportunity Plan, I had the privilege of collaborating with the Texas Broadband Office to create an interactive public comment platform.
+As part of the Texas Digital Opportunity Plan and Rhode Island Digital Opportunity Plan, I had the privilege of collaborating with the Texas Broadband Office and Rhode Island Commerce office to create an interactive public comment platform.
 This platform played a crucial role in gathering citizen input, helping to enhance digital connectivity across the state.

 ## The Challenge: Engaging Citizens in Digital Policy

-The Texas Digital Opportunity Plan aimed to bridge the digital divide and ensure that all Texans had access to reliable internet services.
+The Texas Digital Opportunity Plan and Rhode Island Opportunity Plan aimed to bridge the digital divide and ensure that all Texans had access to reliable internet services.
 A key element of this initiative was the public comment platform, designed to collect feedback from citizens and stakeholders across the state.
 The challenge was to create a platform that was both accessible and user-friendly, encouraging widespread participation.

 ## Key Contributions